Did you know that 59% of sales email recipients moan over the lack of relevance when they receive a cold email?

 But they can work well at other stages of your cold email too.

 Your email subject lines tap into the reader’s interest, and the body further convinces them to be invested in your text and business.
-But it is the call-to-action which persuades them to take action.
+But it is the call to action that persuades them to take action.

-Therefore, this should be placed in a manner that it catches the eye of the reader.
-Think about putting it in the centre or early-on.
+Therefore, this should be placed in a manner that catches the eye of the reader.
+Think about putting it in the centre or early on.
 Placing it at the end might even be a good sign-off.
 Although, you also don’t want customers to miss it!

 Test Across Devices

 No technique is infallible.
 You need to keep testing continuously to know what works best for you.
 The same holds true for cold emails as well.

 Mobile phones are known to be the best mode for email marketing at the moment.
 But it’s important to keep testing your email marketing strategies across other devices as well.

 It’s also important to know how your email looks on various devices because there’ll be a difference in dimensions and visual effects.

 A good way to go about it is to use email marketing software that offers responsive templates that you can edit to suit your cold email campaign.